Superrigidity from Chevalley groups into acylindrically hyperbolic groups via quasi-cocycles: Property and Property

 \begin{proof} Item $(1)$ is straightforward from the pull-back and induction of quasi-cocycles (for the latter part, compare with the argument below).
-Item $(2)$ basically follows from the $L_2$-induction of quasi-cocycles for the ME coupling $(\Lambda, \Gamma)$, and in what follows, we will discuss this in more details.
+Here, observe that the weak mixing property for unitary representations is preserved by pull-back.
+In outline, item $(2)$ will be deduced from the $L_2$-induction of quasi-cocycles for the ME coupling $(\Lambda, \Gamma)$.
+In what follows, we will discuss this in more details.